-Extension tasks will provide stretch and challenge for talented, more able and gifted and exceptionally able pupils, encouraging:
+Extension tasks will provide stretch and challenge for gifted and talented, more and exceptionally able pupils, encouraging:

-- Reflection - Recognition of a range of possibilities or answers - Formulation of different opinions - Consideration of difficult or problematic questions

-- Recognition of connections between past and present learning
+- Reflection - Recognition of a range of possibilities or answers - Formulation of different opinions - Consideration of difficult or problematic questions - Recognition of connections between past and present learning

-- Real world connections and work experience

-- Leadership opportunities
+- Real world connections and work experience - Leadership opportunities

-Talented, more able, and gifted and exceptionally able pupils are not necessarily more industrious, so extension will not simply feature additional but similar work.
+More and exceptionally able, gifted and talented pupils are not necessarily more industrious, so extension will not simply feature additional but similar work.
 The reward for good work should not simply be more work.
 Extension will have a clear purpose and be linked to learning objectives.